 Once we left the Krushuna Waterfalls, we headed to my favorite place in Bulgaria: the Devetashka Cave!
 I had already been to the Devetashka Cave, during my amazing Balkan road trip.
 I was left breathless the first time I stepped foot in it: it didn’t resemble any other cave that I had visited before.
 And this cave is actually why I booked this day trip from Bucharest: I really wanted Mathieu to get to see it, too.

 The Devetashka Cave is anything but small.
 It’s really tall, and the openings in its ceiling allow a lot of light inside and encourage the vegetation to grow wild.
-The cave is also full of life, not just because it is the home of huge bat colonies, but also because it’s a nesting area for several birds species.
+The cave is also full of life, not just because it is the home of huge bat colonies, but also because it’s a nesting area for several bird species.

 Mathieu really liked the visit here.
 Just like me, he felt as if it were a visit on a movie set, not in a place created by nature only.